al6x/nim/keep/readme.md

 - Search, tags and spaces filters, index book context
 - Publish selected notes as pdf book
 - SpreadSheet
-- Git for history and sharing
+- Git and GitHub for history and sharing
-- Github or any other Git hosting for publishing, collaboration
+- Git for collaboration, updates, conflict resolution
 - Any file hosting for sharing
 - Ftext format is almost the same as Nim ftext DSL